shymega/shymega.github.io/content/posts/thoughts-cosmo-ota.md

 ---
-title: "My thoughts on Cosmo Communicator OTA update - the current situation"
+title: "My thoughts on Cosmo Communicator OTA availability"
 date: "2023-08-15"
 ---

 ## DISCLAIMER: As I have signed an NDA with Planet Computers, this post is of my own views, and NOT those of Planet Computers.
 They should not be contacted for comment.
 ## I am restricted in the information I can release, so please, no emails or DMs asking for information.

+# UPDATE:

+I've found a copy of `UpdatePackage.zip`. which I've published on GitHub.
+More soon.

+# Synposis

 Just a little blog post to address recent posts I've seen on FB/Discord/OESF/etc about Cosmo Communicator OTA updates.